OfficeForProductSafetyAndStandards/cosmetic-product-notifications/worker/README.md

 See the GOV.UK Notify account section in [the root README](../README.md#gov.uk-notify) to get this value.

-    cf set-env mspsds-worker COMPANIES_HOUSE_API_KEY XXX

-See the Companies House account section in [the root README](../README.md#companies-house) to get this value.

     cf set-env mspsds-worker MSPSDS_HOST XXX

 This is the URL for the website and is used for sending emails.